mtrohman/heiswayi.github.io/_posts/2016-12-28-experiment-with-project-notme.md

 ### Executing Commands

 As for now, only these two commands relevant for this application; shutting down the computer in hibernate mode or lock it.
 For executing these commands, the method I am using now is make the application silently execute any command using Command Prompt.
-Currently I preferred this kind of method because it's easy for me in future I might want to add any extra fancy thing that will be easily execute using Command Prompt.
+Currently I preferred this kind of method because it's easy for me in future later I might want to add any extra fancy thing that will be easily executed using Command Prompt.

 Here the C# function to silently execute the command using Command Prompt: